joseeden/All-Things-DevOps/pages/030-Security/014-Common-Security-Policies.md

 - References to applicable regulations
 - Creation of a public document

+### Acceptable Use Policy
+AUP defines network and system usage, safeguarding against legal action, covering aspects like:

+- Data access
+- System access
+- Data disclosure
+- Passwords
+- Data retention
+- Internet usage
+- Company device usage

+It is a document that outlines the do's and don'ts for users when interacting with an organization's IT systems and resources.

+### Information Security PolicY

+Outlines how an organization protects its information assets from threats, both internal and external.
+These policies cover a range of areas, including

+- Data Classification
+- Access Control
+- Encryption
+- Physical Security

+### Business Continuity Policy

+Focuses on how an organization will continue its critical operations during and after a disruption.

+- Outline the steps to ensure minimal interruption to services.
+- Focuses on recovering as quickly as possible.
+- Dealing with strategies like hardware failure and natural disasters.

+To learn more, please see [Business Continuity.](./007-Business-Continuity.md)

+### Disaster Recovery

+Closely related to business continuity, disaster recovery focuses on how an organization will recover its IT systems and data after disaster.

+- Outlines steps for data backup and restoration.
+- Hardware/software recovery, as well as alternative processing locations.

+To learn more, please see [Disaster Recovery.](./008-Disaster-recovery.md)

+### Incident Response

+A plan for handling security incidents.

+- Involves steps on detecting, assessing, and responding to incidents.
+- Can include person to contact in case of data breach.

+To learn more, please see [Incident Response.](./006-Incident-Responses.md)

+### SDLC Policy

+A software development lifecycle (SDLC) policy guides how software is developed within an organization.
+It covers all stages of software development:

+- Initial requirements gathering
+- Design
+- Coding
+- Testing
+- Maintenance

+It may also include standards:

+- Secure coding practices
+- Code reviews
+- Software testing

 ### Change Management Policy

 Essential for transitioning from current to future states, covering: